Chin Gee Hee: Life

 In 1873, he arrived in Seattle, a settlement that was about 20 years old at the time.
-After meeting Chin Chun Hock (陳程學 (Chén Chéngxué)), who was from the same village in Taishan, he became a junior partner in the Wa Chong company (華昌 (Huá Chāng), "Chinese Prosperity"), the city's leading Chinese enterprise of the time.
+After meeting Chin Chun Hock (陳程學 (can4 cing4 hok6)), who was from the same village in Taishan, he became a junior partner in the Wa Chong company (華昌 (waa4 coeng1), "Chinese Prosperity"), the city's leading Chinese enterprise of the time.
 The Wa Chong company imported or manufactured goods including sugar, tea, rice, cigars, opium (legal at the time), and fireworks.

 At the time, there were few Chinese women in America.
 While still in North Kitsap, Chin imported a wife from China.
-Their son Chin Lem (陳霖 (Chén Lín)), later known as Tew Dong (秋宗 (Qiūzōng)), born 1875 in Seattle, was the first known Chinese child born in Washington Territory (now Washington State).
+Their son Chin Lem (陳霖 (can4 lam4)), later known as Tew Dong (秋宗 (cau1 zung1)), born 1875 in Seattle, was the first known Chinese child born in Washington Territory (now Washington State).

 At the Wa Chong company, he acquired labor contracts from coal mines, railroads, farming, and the Puget Sound mosquito fleet.
 As one of the major labor suppliers for Northern Pacific Railway in the Puget Sound district, Chin also helped with payroll and discipline of the Chinese labor.
 He also placed Chinese house-boys and cooks.
 His partnership with Chin Ching-hock was somewhat uneasy: Chin Ching-hock was more interested in imports and exports than in the labor contracting that became Chin Gee Hee's specialty.

 Chin Gee Hee was a central figure in the efforts at political and diplomatic defense against the anti-Chinese riots of November 1885.
 During the crisis, he represented the community and exchanged telegrams with Chinese consul general Ow-yang Ming (歐陽明 (Ōuyáng Míng)) in San Francisco, California.
 He kept careful records of damages to Chinese businesses, and, partly as a result, Seattle's Chinese community fared far better than that of neighboring Tacoma, ultimately remaining in the city and collecting $700,000 in damages through a favorable ruling by judge Thomas Burke.